OpenCyphal-Garage/libcyphal/README.md

 **/test/ontarget** - Tests cross-compiled for specific hardware* and run on a set of dedicated test devices.
 These tests may have strict timing constraints and may require specific physical or virtual busses and other test apparatuses be present.
 Each on-target test will fully document its requirements to enable anyone with access to the appropriate hardware to reproduce the tests.
 Furthermore, these tests must be inherently automateable having clear pass/fail criteria reducible to a boolean condition.

 **/example** - Contains a set of example applications providing real, practical, and tested uses of libuavcan.

+**/submodules** - Because there is generally no indication on most platforms that a given folder is the root of a git submodule libuavcan puts all of its submodule dependencies directly under this folder.
+Each folder under this one represents a single git submodule repository that may have their own submodules (i.e. recursive).
+The project's CMakeLists.txt has logic to synchronize these modules as part of the build so no manual git operations should be required.

+**/commons** - Reference implementations for parts of the libuavcan library.
+These implementations are optional but are provided as a convenience to accelerate evaluation and integration of libuavcan.

 #### Test Environments